Brindisi

-Brindisi (/ˈbrɪndɪzi, ˈbriːn-/ BRIN-diz-ee-,_-BREEN--; /it/) is a city in the region of Apulia in southern Italy, the capital of the province of Brindisi, on the coast of the Adriatic Sea.
+Brindisi (/ˈbrɪndɪzi, ˈbriːn-/ BRIN-diz-ee-,_-BREEN--; /it/; Brìnnisi) is a city in the region of Apulia in southern Italy, the capital of the province of Brindisi, on the coast of the Adriatic Sea.
 Historically, the city has played an essential role in trade and culture due to its strategic position on the Italian Peninsula and its natural port on the Adriatic Sea.
 The city remains a major port for trade with the Balkan Peninsula, Greece and the Middle East.
 Its industries include agriculture, chemical works, and the generation of electricity.

-From September 1943 to February 1944, Brindisi was the provisional government seat of the Kingdom of Italy, meaning that the city has been one of the 5 capitals in the history of Italy.
+From September 1943 to February 1944, Brindisi was the provisional government seat of the Kingdom of Italy.

 Etymology

-The name Brindisi derives from the Latin Brundisium, which itself comes through the Greek Brentesion from the Messapic Brention, meaning "head of a deer".
-This likely refers to the shape of the natural harbour, which resembles the head or antlers of a deer.
+The name Brindisi derives from the Latin Brundisium, which itself comes through the Greek Brentesion (Βρεντέσιον) from the Messapic Brention, meaning "head of a stag".
+This likely refers to the shape of the natural harbour, which resembles the head or antlers of a stag.

 The root is related to the Albanian words bri, brî (plural: brini, brirë, brinë), meaning "horn" or "antler", from late Proto-Albanian *brina < earlier *brena.

-Heraldry

-The emblem of the city of Brindisi relates to certain unique characteristics of the ancient city of Brindisi, some of which are still visible today.
-The head of the deer derives from the Messapic name of the city Brention, a name inspired by the shape of the port city, which is reminiscent of the stag antlers.
-The emblem also contains the so-called "terminal pillar" of the Appian Way.